 Information for Bicyclists

-Dane County Parks in partnership with the Madison Area Transportation Planning Board has contracted with Toole Design Group to develop a county wide Bicycle Wayfinding Plan.
-The plan will provide guidelines for communities to use for designing and implementing a uniform wayfinding and information sign system for the bicycle network throughout Dane County.
-The project also includes the development of implementation plans for seven bicycling corridors.
-To view documents and materials related to the plan please visit the Dane County Parks Bicycle Wayfinding Plan webpage.
+In 2015-16, Dane County Parks in partnership with the Madison Area Transportation Planning Board contracted with Toole Design Group to develop a county wide Bicycle Wayfinding Manual.
+The manual provides guidelines for communities to use for designing and implementing a uniform wayfinding and information sign system for the bicycle network throughout Dane County.
+The project also included the development of six bicycle wayfinding plans for:

 Lower Yahara River Trail

-Dane County Parks has been planning in coordination with bicycle stakeholders, the Wisconsin Department of Natural Resources, Wisconsin and Southern Railroad Company, Wisconsin Department of Transportation, the Village of McFarland, City of Madison, City of Monona, the Wisconsin Historical Society, GRAEF Engineers, KJohnson Engineers, the UW Milwaukee Cultural Resource Management Department, Ho-Chunk Nation and the Army Corps of Engineers since 2008 to design a multi use bicycle pedestrian trail that will extend approximately 2.5 miles from the Capital City Trail at Lake Farm County Park to McDaniel Park in the Village of McFarland.
-The trail will also include an accessible fishing pier near the railroad trestle and bumpout rest/observation areas.
+Dane County Parks started planning this project in 2008 in coordination with many stakeholders, including the Wisconsin Department of Natural Resources, Wisconsin and Southern Railroad Company, Wisconsin Department of Transportation, the Village of McFarland, City of Madison, City of Monona, the Wisconsin Historical Society, GRAEF Engineers, KJohnson Engineers, the UW Milwaukee Cultural Resource Management Department, Ho-Chunk Nation and the Army Corps of Engineers.
 Future phases of the Lower Yahara River Trail are planned to extend to the City of Stoughton.

 - LYRT Phases - Overview (PDF format, 0.8 MB)